kengz/openai_lab/source/includes/_SOLUTIONS.md

 ## <a name="agents-matrix"></a>Agents Fitness Matrix

-The overall status of the Agents in OpenAI Lab.
+A projection of the Fitness Matrix along the Agents axis.
+This shows overall status of the Agents in OpenAI Lab.
 Feel free to invent new ones!
 For more detail on currently implemented Agents, see [Agents](#agents)

-_Pending: we still need a way to cross-evaluate Agents.
-Refer to the NEC paper.
-Perhaps use Normalized human scores per episode vs Millions of Frames._
+_Pending: we have a generic formalization to cross-evaluate Agents using heatmap statistics; see [Metrics](#metrics).
+This is on the roadmap._

 |algorithm|implemented?|eval score (pending)|
 |:---|:---|:---|